 - 1 Kings 20:29: Israel and Syria camped opposite each other for “seven days.”
 Yet, “in the seventh day the battle was joined.”

-- Esther 4:16, 5:1: In Esther 4:16 Esther asked the Jews to “fast ye for me, and neither eat nor drink three days, night and day.
+- Esther 4:16, 5:1: In Esther 4:16, Esther asked the Jews to “Fast ye for me, and neither eat nor drink three days, night and day.
 I also and my maidens will fast likewise; and so will I go in unto the king.”
-Yet, in Esther 5:1 it is stated “on the third day” Esther went into the king.
+Yet, in Esther 5:1 it is stated that “on the third day” Esther went into the king.

 Just as in the Old Testament, we find the same idiomatic expression in the New Testament.
 For example, Luke 13:32 states, “I do cures today and tomorrow, and the third day I shall be perfected.”
 The third day is defined as the day after tomorrow.